GGiry/ray-tracing-in-one-weekend/README.md

 # ray-tracing-in-one-weekend
-Implementatio of Ray Tracing in one Weekend [[https://raytracing.github.io/]] in Rust
+Implementatio of Ray Tracing in One Weekend https://raytracing.github.io/ in Rust